mrbrianevans/ch-guide/docs/bulk-data/index.md

 Once they have contacted you regarding the bulk file, you will be emailed a link to a cloud storage bucket to download the files, and they can also provide a data specification in Microsoft Word format, which is necessary for understanding the proprietary data format.

-For more details on the data file, see the page on [officers bulk data](/bulk-data/officers/).
+For more details on the data file, see the page on [officers bulk data](/bulk-data/officers/), and for details on the daily update file see [officers bulk daily updates](officers/update-file/).

+## FTP products
+There are many products which are only available via FTP upon special request to Companies House customer care.
+A list of these products can be found in [bulk products](bulk-products.md).